NeoMatrix14241/VisionLane/README.md

 - 🌙 Dark mode, light mode, and night mode themes with system default support
 - 🧩 User-selectable DocTR detection and recognition models with auto-download if missing
 - ⚙️ Configurable DPI, output format, and compression options (JPEG, JPEG2000, LZW, PNG)
-- 🗜️ PDF compression with Ghostscript auto-detection (PATH or Program Files, highest version auto-selected)
+- 🗜️ PDF compression with GhostScript auto-detection (PATH or Program Files, highest version auto-selected)
 - 🛠️ Performance tuning: adjustable thread count and timeouts
 - 🧹 Safe resource cleanup and robust error handling
 - 📂 Remembers last used input/output directories and settings
 - 🖼️ Real-time progress display with current file and processed count
 - 🔒 Settings saved to config.ini for persistent preferences
-- 🧭 Guided dialogs for missing dependencies (e.g., Ghostscript "Learn More" button)
+- 🧭 Guided dialogs for missing dependencies (e.g., GhostScript "Learn More" button)
 - 📝 Logging to file for troubleshooting
 - 📦 **Archiving Option:** After processing, optionally move input files/folders to a specified archive directory, preserving the original folder structure.
 Archiving is configurable per input mode and settings are saved in config.ini.